-If adopted by ordinance, a participating municipality can also grant Restricted Prior Service Credit to an employee for service performed as a full-time paid employee of:

-- Any public authority or agency created by the United States - Any state or territory of the U.S. - Any political subdivision of any state in the U.S. - Any public agency or authority created by a state or territory of the U.S. - A Texas institution of higher education, if employment was as a commissioned law enforcement officer serving as a college campus security employee
+If adopted by ordinance, a participating municipality can also grant Restricted Prior Service Credit to an employee for service performed as a full-time paid employee of: 1) any public authority or agency created by the United States; 2) any state or territory of the U.S.; 3) any political subdivision of any state in the U.S.; 4) any public agency or authority created by a state or territory of the U.S.; or, 5) a Texas institution of higher education, if employment was as a commissioned law enforcement officer serving as a college campus security employee.

-Restricted Prior Service Credit also can be granted for credit previously forfeited under one of the following systems:

-- Texas Municipal Retirement System

-- Teacher Retirement System of Texas

-- Employees Retirement System of Texas

-- Texas County and District Retirement System

-- Judicial Retirement System of Texas (Plan 1 or 2)

-- City of Austin Employees Retirement System
+Restricted Prior Service Credit also can be granted for credit previously forfeited under one of the following systems: 1) Texas Municipal Retirement System; 2) Teacher Retirement System of Texas; 3) Employees Retirement System of Texas; 4) Texas County and District Retirement System; 5) Judicial Retirement System of Texas (Plan 1 or 2); or, 6) City of Austin Employees Retirement System.
 This restricted credit may only be used to satisfy length-of-service requirements for retirement eligibility, and has no monetary value under TMRS.